I'm the Evil Lord of an Intergalactic Empire!

 I'm the Evil Lord of an Intergalactic Empire! (俺は星間国家の悪徳領主！, Ore wa Seikan Kokka no Akutoku Ryōshu!) is a Japanese light novel series written by Yomu Mishima and illustrated by Nadare Takamine.
 It began serialization as a web novel published on the user-generated novel publishing website Shōsetsuka ni Narō in August 2018.
 It was later acquired by Overlap who began publishing it under their Overlap Bunko light novel imprint in July 2020.
 A manga adaptation illustrated by Kai Nadashima began serialization on Overlap's Comic Gardo manga website in May 2021.
 An anime television series adaptation produced by Quad aired from April to June 2025.

 Premise

 A man has a horrible life due to his righteous and kind nature.
 He is also unfairly fired and blamed for things he did not do.
 A being known as the Guide offers to reincarnate him in a new world, so he may live as selfishly as he wishes.
 After the deal is made, the Guide is revealed to be evil, having amped up and manipulated everyone around him to make the man's life a living hell; even ruining his cheating wife's life as a coup de grace.

 Things begin going haywire for the Guide, as the newly reborn Liam Banfield is living an incredibly good life as the Lord of his planet.
-His definition of evil is backwards to the new world and all his attempts to build his power to become a tyrant keep backfiring.
+His definition of evil conflicts to the new world and all his attempts to build his power to become a tyrant keep backfiring.